eclipse/upm/docs/apichanges.md

  a SPI bus number.
 This is now the first parameter, the number of LEDs on the strip is now the last (3rd) parameter instead.

+ * **max31723** The constructor for this driver was updated to allow specifying a SPI bus number.
+This is now the first parameter, CS pin second.

 # v1.1.0

  * **i2clcd/jhd1313m1/lcm1602** LCD devices supported by the i2clcd module are